 And I wanted it, craved it, still do.

-It's not gonna look good and good on TV.
+It's not going to look good on TV.

 You're empowering your government to steal from other people.